shellnumismatics/zkBTC-Security/README.md

 ### Defense in Depth

 We realize that single factor defense might attract potential adversaries.
 Therefore the system is designed with defense in depth in mind.
-For deposit, we relies both on the ICP's Bitcoin integration to sign off `chain tip`, and on the `CheckPoint` mechanism.
+For deposit, we rely both on the ICP's Bitcoin integration to sign off `chain tip`, and on the `CheckPoint` mechanism.
 For redemption, 2 of 3 multi-sig also provides fault-tolerance.
 See related sections for more details.

 ### Security over UX